apache/cloudstack-cloudmonkey/README.md

 If cloudmonkey is being upgraded from a version lower than v6.0.0, it must be noted that the cloudmonkey configuration path is changed from `~/.cloudmonkey/config` to `~/.cmk/config` and a default `localcloud` profile is created.
-One would have to hence do an initial setup of basic configration such apikey/secretkey/username/password/url for the required profile(s) as required
+One would have to hence do an initial setup of basic configuration such apikey/secretkey/username/password/url for the required profile(s) as required

 ### License